BeanedTaco/beanedtaco/README.md

 I also work for [Squared Labs](https://discord.gg/BbRn5AtkvG) as a Senior Developer.
 We create software for the public and conduct cool experiments.

-I currently lead DevOps [at Artemis](https://forums.artemis.org.uk) as an Owner.
-I used to be the Lead Developer there before it restructured.
+I currently lead DevOps [at Artemis](https://artemis.org.uk) as an Owner/Lead Developer.
+I left Artemis for some time, but I have returned to my original position.

 ***My website has all my social medias and links.
 It can be found [here](https://bean.codes).***